Let us first, gentle readers, make sure we understand the definitions:

 The societal danger of failing to properly educate every student to the highest levels they can achieve, of demanding a minimal level of achievement regardless of race or other considerations, is seen in the burned out businesses of our Blue cities and states, and in the uniformly red blood running in their gutters.

 On a professional note, what’s also happening here is laziness.
 Because we have to choose teachers exclusively from the human race, some teachers are inevitably going to be lazy, inept, even incompetent.
 They’re going to avoid teaching math, because math is hard, because they’re not good at it.
-And because they know they’re not good at it.
-They know many of their students are going to be much better at math than they—they’re going to recognize the failings of their teachers–and that scares them.
-That, gentle readers, is why they want to do away with higher level and gifted and talented math classes; they’re intimidated by intelligence.
+And because they know they’re not good at it, they know many of their students are going to be much better at math than they—they’re going to recognize the failings of their teachers–and that scares them.
+That, gentle readers, is why they want to do away with higher level and gifted and talented math classes; they’re intimidated by intelligence and their lack of it.

 UPDATE, 12-06-21, 2015 MT: fortunately, California’s insanity is provoking a potentially powerful backlash.
 Leslie Eastman at Legal Insurrection reports: